Mohamed-Eleraki/PowerShell_Articles/PsFoldersize/README.md

 </details>

 <details>
-<summary><b>Discovering The Command!</b></summary>
+<summary><b>Command discovery</b></summary>

  ```bash
  get-help Get-FolderSize -Detailed
  ```

-- The tool have a powerfull cabapilities, Let's dicover more with ```get-member```
+- The tool has powerful capabilities, Let's discover more with  ```get-member```

   ```bash
   Get-FolderSize | gm
   ```

-- Any command is an object, and get-member Gets the properties and methods of objects; these methods and properties can be use in advanced tasks.
+- Any command is an object, and get-member Gets the properties and methods of objects; these methods and properties can be used in advanced tasks.
 Coming up!

   ```
   PS /home/PowerShellUser> Get-FolderSize | gm